Guide for Author

 • Other (e.g., travel unrelated to research, gifts): 50,000 yen or more per year

 Conflicts of interest must be described in the manuscript.
-In addition, authors should list all funding sources for their work in the Acknowledgments section of their manuscript.
-Upon manuscript acceptance, authors must submit a completed ICMJE Form for Disclosure of Potential Conflicts of Interest.
+In addition, authors should list all funding sources for their work in the Sources of Funding section of their manuscript.

 Confidentiality